Chronic obstructive pulmonary disease: Bronchodilators

 Inhaled short-acting bronchodilators are the primary medications used on an as needed basis; their use regularly is not recommended.
 The two major types are beta2-adrenergic agonists and anticholinergics; either in long-acting or short-acting forms.

-Beta2–adrenergic agonists target receptors in the smooth muscle cells in bronchioles causing them to relax and allow improved airflow.
-They reduce shortness of breath, tend to reduce dynamic hyperinflation and improve exercise tolerance.
+COPD is heterogeneous, and treatment must be individualized.
+Beta2–adrenergic agonists target receptors in the smooth muscle cells in bronchioles, causing them to relax and allow improved airflow.
+They reduce shortness of breath, tend to reduce dynamic hyperinflation, and improve exercise tolerance.
 Short-acting bronchodilators have an effect for four hours and for maintenance therapy long acting bronchodilators with an effect of over twelve hours are used.
 In times of more severe symptoms, a short-acting agent may be used in combination.
 An inhaled corticosteroid used with a long-acting beta-2 agonist is more effective than either one on its own.
+The 2018 NICE guideline recommends the use of dual long-acting bronchodilators, with economic modelling suggesting that this approach is preferable to starting one long-acting bronchodilator and adding another later.